A Queen Without Land

 Her mom's memories,

-Memories going so far back history has forgotten to write it down in the books,
+Memories going so far back in history that they have forgotten to write it down in the books,

 The truth is so scary that they hid everything they took